 Remember: let your PC’s shine.
 Give them opportunities to use those marvelous powers.
 Give them times when things really are just easy because the are so powerful, let them show that they are capable and ready… and then up the ante.
 You know what they can do.
 And you know what they can’t do.
 What will be difficult for them even with their great powers.
 Use that knowledge.
 Let them use their powers to come close, and then force them to push themselves, to think more, to reach further, and prove that they aren’t the protagonists just because they’re powerful, but because they’re interesting.
 It’s a chance for both the players and for the GM to reach higher.
 Rather than taking their powers away and then presenting them with the same old challenges, present them with new, more interesting, more clever challenges that still require their power to solve, but aren’t simply solvable through their power.

 This is not easy.
-This is a challenge for you as a GM, and for this reason, I recommend not going with such high-level games until you have a strong grasp of the game, of your capabilities as a GM, and the capabilities of your players and their PC’s.
+This is a challenge for you as a GM, and for this reason, I recommend not going with such high-level games until you have a strong grasp of the game, of your capabilities as a GM, and the capabilities of your players and their PC’s, but of course, remember that you can always use creehack apk to hack the games.
 But if you’re up for the challenge, then I think my advice above will serve you quite well, and your players will thank you for it.

 How about you?
 Do you have any tips for how to run higher-powered games without getting bored (or losing your mind in frustration)?
 Or do you have any questions about how to create advanced challenges without simply upping the difficulty on a regular challenge and calling it a day?
 Let us know below!